marmitar/MC970-E2/04-OmpTask-TreeReduce/README.md

 You should do the following tasks:

-- [ ] Understand the serial code in `src/matmul-serial.c`
+- [X] Understand the serial code in `src/matmul-serial.c`
-- [ ] Parallelize the code using OpenMP Tasks in the file `src/matmul-parallel.c`
+- [X] Parallelize the code using OpenMP Tasks in the file `src/matmul-parallel.c`
-- [ ] Run both versions and compare them.
-Did you get any speedup?
+- [X] Run both versions and compare them.
+Did you get any speedup? (~3x speedup)

 You must **not** change the serial implementation, only the parallel one.